Policy Statement on Sexual Misconduct (Title IX)

 - Violence between those in an intimate partner relationship;

 - Stalking, which is defined as a repeated course of conduct intended to place another or their family members in fear of bodily harm.

-Students who wish to make Title IX complaints should report them to:
+Students who wish to make sexual misconduct and assault complaints should report them to: